-The EF for deforestation is established as the average forest carbon stock in the respective ecozone minus the average carbon stock in the land-use replacing forest after a deforestation event plus the annual soil emission.
-The
+The EF for deforestation is established as the average forest carbon stock in the respective ecozone minus the average carbon stock in the land-use replacing forest after a deforestation event.
+The data on the replacing land-use

 Table 32 Proportion of post-deforestation land-use assessed in the GCFRP per vegetation zone for the period 2005-2014 (total n = 120).
 The associated uncertainties are calculated using equation 6.
 For the calculation in the reference level the confidence intervals as shown here will be doubled to be conservative.